Heidelberg/Mannheim, Zürich (Switzerland), Karlsruhe, Stanford University (USA), München, Mainz, Miami (USA)

 Surprising notification from ResearchGate,

-related to Heidelberg - not any self-citation or from friends in last months statistics!
+related to Heidelberg - not any self-citation or from scientific collaborators in last months statistics!

 Cover page for my two papers: